goperreault/goperreault.github.io/proj_aeroportmirabel.md

 </div>

 ## Current Landuse
 Map that shows how the land is used based on 2016 data.
+According to the [city's website](https://ville.mirabel.qc.ca/ville/a-propos-de-mirabel), Mirabel is home to 55 020 residents, where 87% of the land being for agricultural uses.